-The black walnut tree (Juglans nigra) is a great hard wood tree that is grown in many home landscapes.
-Sometimes it is planted as a great shade tree and other times, for the wonderful nuts it produces.
-However, because of a thing called black walnut toxicity, some plants don't do well when planted around the black walnut.
+The black walnut tree (Juglans nigra) is an impressive hardwood tree grown in many home landscapes.
+Sometimes it is planted as a shade tree and other times for the wonderful nuts it produces.
+However, because of black walnut toxicity, some plants don't do well when planted around the black walnut.

 Planting Around a Black Walnut Tree

 Planting around a black walnut tree can be fatal to some plants because of black walnut toxicity, which causes an allelopathy that affects the growth of certain plants in the same area.
 Plants are classified as either being sensitive to the black walnut or black walnut tolerant plants.
 There is a specific chemical, called juglone, that occurs in the whole black walnut tree.
 This chemical causes black walnut toxicity in other plants which then causes sensitive plants to yellow, lose their leaves, wilt and eventually die.
 There are other trees that produce this chemical, such as the pecan and bitternut hickory, but they don't produce as much of the juglone as the black walnut, making them somewhat harmless to other plants.
 Only the black walnut causes black walnut toxicity in other plants.